10 Dictionaries

 In a print dictionary, the entries are typically typographically distinct entities, each headed by some morphological form of the lexical item described (the headword), and sorted in alphabetical order or (especially for non-alphabetic scripts) in some other conventional sequence.
 Dictionary entries should be encoded as distinct successive items, each marked as an entry or entryFree element.
 The type attribute may be used to distinguish different types of entries, for example main entries, related entries, run-on entries, or entries for cross-references, etc.

 Some dictionaries provide distinct entries for homographs, on the basis of etymology, part-of-speech, or both, and typically provide a numeric superscript on the headword identifying the homograph number.
-In these cases each homograph should be encoded as a separate entry; the superEntry element may optionally be used to group such successive homograph entries.
-In addition to a series of entry elements, the superEntry may contain a preliminary form group (see section 9.3.1 Information on Written and Spoken Forms) when information about hyphenation, pronunciation, etc., is given only once for two or more homograph entries.
+In these cases each homograph should be encoded as a separate entry; an outer entry element, perhaps with a type attribute, may be used to group such successive homograph entries.
+In addition to a series of entry elements, the entry may contain a preliminary form group (see section 10.3.1 Information on Written and Spoken Forms) when information about hyphenation, pronunciation, etc., is given only once for two or more homograph entries.
 If the homograph number is to be recorded, the global attribute n may be used for this purpose.
-In some dictionaries, homographs are treated in distinct parts of the same entry; in these cases, they may be separated by use of the hom element, for which see section 9.2.1 Hierarchical Levels.
+In some dictionaries, homographs are treated in distinct parts of the same entry; in these cases, they may be separated by use of the hom element, for which see section 10.2.1 Hierarchical Levels.

 A sort key, given in the sortKey attribute, is often required for superentries and entries, especially in cases where the order of entries does not follow the local character-set collating sequence (as, for example, when an entry for ‘3D’ appears at the place where ‘three-D’ would appear).

-A dictionary with no internal divisions might thus have a structure like the following; a superEntry is shown grouping two homograph entries.
+A dictionary with no internal divisions might thus have a structure like the following; an outer entry element with a type attribute value of wordFamily is shown grouping two homograph entries.

 <body>